OECD urges ECB to buy euro zone assets to revive economy

 "Risks of deflation may be slowly increasing," OECD chief economist Pier Carlo Padoan told Reuters.
 "The ECB must be very careful and be prepared to use even non-conventional measures to beat any risk of deflation becoming permanent."

-Inflation in the 17-nation euro zone fell to its lowest in nearly four years at just 0.7 percent in October, prompting the latest rate cut.
+Inflation in the 17-nation euro zone fell to its lowest in nearly four years at just 0.7 percent in October, prompting the ECB to cut its key interest rate to a record low 0.25 percent this month.
 The euro zone economy is struggling to recover from its longest ever recession which ended in mid-year.

 "If the situation in inflation requires it, we can act again and one of the possible measures would be to use the so-called negative deposit rate," he told public broadcaster ORF.